cockroachdb/docs/v22.2/alter-backup.md

 When running `ALTER BACKUP` with a subdirectory, the statement must point to a [full backup](take-full-and-incremental-backups.html#full-backups) in the backup collection.
 {{site.data.alerts.end}}

-See [Use Cloud Storage for Bulk Operations](cloud-storage-authentication.html) for more detail on authenticating to your cloud storage bucket.
+See [Cloud Storage Authentication](cloud-storage-authentication.html) for more detail on authenticating to your cloud storage bucket.

 ### Add an AWS KMS key to an encrypted backup